How Is Child Support Determined In High-Asset Divorce?

 Factors In Child Support Payment Calculations

-As an experienced and caring advocate, she knows how to fairly calculate child support payments, taking into account:
+As an experienced and caring advocate, divorce attorney Kristen L. Campbell knows how to fairly calculate child support payments, taking into account:

 - Both parties’ income, including overtime and self-employment income